tas1516-group-04/tas1516_car_04/README.md

 `roslaunch parking run.launch`

 where the launch file includes the parking parameters, defined in the parameter file "params.yaml" inside the folder "parking/launch".
-The parking node itself is started by
+Additionally, the parking node itself need to be started by

 `rosrun parking parking_node`

-The execution of this node is seperated from the launch file, that the restarting of the parking progress can be easily achieved by restarting only this node.
-The Wii-Mote stays paired during this time.
+The execution of this node is seperated from the launch file, such that the restarting of the parking progress can be easily achieved by restarting only this node.
+The Wii-Mote stays paired and the hardware nodes keep running during this time.

 ### States
 1. *INIT:* Align car parallel to wall with a P-controller